britzl/defold-input/in/gesture.md

 		end
 	end

 Configuration of the Gesture module when using the ```gesture.script``` is done via the exposed script properties.
 Select the script when it's attached to a game object and modify the settings from the Properties panel of the editor.
-See Configuration Options below.
+See [Configuration](#Configuration) below.

-# 2 - Using gesture.lua
+# Using gesture.lua
-Using the gesture module give you full control but requires a couple of lines of code to get started with:
+Using the gesture module directly gives you full control but requires a couple of lines of code to get started with:

 	local gesture = require "in.gesture"